beets3d/FutureMakers/docs/projects/keyboard_cap/index.md

 ---

 **Tip:**
-- Beginners and younger makers can focus on steps 3 and 4, using a provided keycap base.
+- Beginners and younger makers can focus on steps 2-4, using a provided keycap base.
 - Intermediate students can try with a given drawing.
 - Advanced students are encouraged to start from scratch, measuring and modeling the keycap base themselves for a complete engineering and design experience.